MicrosoftDocs/cpp-docs/docs/cpp/mixing-c-structured-and-cpp-exceptions.md

 - Termination handlers (**__finally** blocks) are always executed, even during unwinding after an exception is thrown.

-- C++ exception handling can catch and preserve unwind semantics in all modules compiled with the [/EH](../build/reference/eh-exception-handling-model.md) compiler option, which enables unwind semantics.
+- C++ exception handling can catch and preserve unwind semantics in all modules compiled with the [/EH](../build/reference/eh-exception-handling-model.md) compiler options, which enable unwind semantics.

 - There may be some situations in which destructor functions are not called for all objects.
 For example, if a structured exception occurs while attempting to make a function call through an uninitialized function pointer, and that function takes as parameters objects that were constructed before the call, the destructors of those objects are not called during stack unwind.